Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 A proxy contest is not an admission of defeat.
 It is a recognition that control of the board may be the only path to control of the transaction.
 Delaware courts see these dynamics regularly.
 The question is whether shareholders view a board challenge as legitimate activism or desperation.

+With Netflix accelerating its shareholder vote timeline to April 2026 through the all-cash amendment, Paramount faces compressed windows on both the tender and proxy fronts.
+The race is now between Netflix's proxy vote and Paramount's ability to install sympathetic directors before that vote occurs.

 ---

 ### 9. What not to overinterpret.

 A note of discipline.

 Early headlines do not determine outcomes.
 Lawsuits in Delaware Chancery Court are a standard feature of hostile M&A, not a signal that one side is winning or losing.
 Proxy fights can succeed or fail independent of litigation outcomes.
 Hostile does not mean impossible.
 Friendly does not mean easy.
-Cash is not "certain" until it settles, and stock is not inherently speculative if it clears.
+Cash is not "certain" until it settles.

 The only reliable signals are the ones embedded in structure, filings, and execution.

+Netflix's all-cash amendment is signal, not noise.
+It demonstrates tactical discipline and financing confidence.
+Paramount's litigation setback in Delaware is process, not outcome.
+The case continues, but on a timeline that no longer aligns with the tender deadline.
+These are the kinds of developments that clarify rather than confuse.

 ---